 We understand that it may be hard to let your three or four-year-old child go, especially if you have the luxury of being able to be home with her a day or two a week!
 Many of us are parents ourselves, and we totally get how precious it is to be able to enjoy time with your child.

 So why do we recommend a five-day schedule for three-year-olds?
 The answer is simple: In our experience, preschoolers need the consistency of attending school every day to benefit optimally from their Montessori experience.

 Part-time students don’t derive the full benefit from the Montessori environment as they never really get settled down in a consistent routine.
-I once worked at a Montessori school where students were given the option of attending part-time for just three days a week.
+I once worked at a Montessori school where students were given the option of attending part-time for just two days a week.
 After a while, I began to observe a great difference between the part-time students and the full-time students who came to school five days a week: The part-time students appeared to spend much of their time aimlessly wandering around the classroom, while the full-time students were actively engaged in lessons on the floor or at a table, working independently, working with a classmate, or working with a teacher.

 In Montessori, we empower children to choose work on their own and to concentrate on their work.
 This voluntary choice, this child-initiated concentration is at the heart of the amazing academic achievements that astound adults, and one of the key aspects of motivation in Montessori.
 However, the part-time students I observed rarely had this drive; they didn’t seem to know what to do, or which lessons or materials to select.
 Their days often went by without even one episode of concentration.